hamza-aloglu/SpaceChallenge/README.md

 Phase-1 <br>
 This phase is meant to send building equipment and construction material to help build the colony.
-In the resources tab, you will find a text file that contains the list of all items that we need to send called 'Phase-1.txt'.
-Each line in the file also contains the item name and its Each line in the file contains the item name as well as its weight in Kgs.
+In the main file you will find resources which will be sent to the Mars.
+The file contains the item name as well as its weight in Kgs.
+It saves these items into a .txt file and fetch it back to run simulations.
 <br>
 At least 18 rockets should be landed to send all of the materials.